 Wogrin first gained attention in 1980 when he began a series of paintings depicting all 54 of Colorado's famous 14,000-foot peaks.
 This collection garnered much attention as the George Phippen Memorial Museum acquired one piece and the Forbes Magazine Collection purchased three of the "Fourteener" painting from the “Sangre de Christo” range for their permanent art collection.

-True to his Colorado roots and western landscape focus, his current subject matter focuses on mountain scenery, coastal settings and the desert canyons in the Southwest.
+True to his Colorado roots and western landscape focus, his subject matter focuses on mountain scenery, coastal settings and the desert canyons of the Southwest.
 His impact, however, is far-reaching as he has received awards in juried art shows nationwide, including the prestigious American Artists Grand National Show and the Knickerbocker Artists Show, both in New York City.
 Collectors continue to respond to Wogrin's vision as his spectacular seven-foot Grand Canyon scene was obtained by the Anschutz Collection for the American Museum of Western Art.

-Born in Denver, Wogrin has lived in and near the Rocky Mountains his entire life.
-In his youth, Wogrin spent much time in his family's mountain cabin and began a lifelong love affair with the beauty and splendor of the Rockies.
+Born in Denver, he lived in and near the Rocky Mountains his entire life.
+In his youth, he spent much time in his family's mountain cabin and began a lifelong love affair with the beauty and splendor of the Rockies.
 Wogrin earned a Bachelor of Fine Arts degree from the University of Denver in 1949.
-He maintains his studio in his Denver home and still paints daily ever seeking to hone his edge as a master of telling stories visually with his paints and canvasses.